Note - This page is a Work in Progress! More detail will be added over time.

 DomesdayDuplicatorUsbFixRC.zip

 This is a Windows-only build of the software.
-If you are running on Linux, download and build the fork from the following repository:
+If you are running on Linux, download and build the “UsbCommsRewrite” branch from the fork at following repository:

 The changes in this version of the software intended to be merged back with the main repo, and this page will be updated when that is done.